Rhythm of life propels 90-year-old drummer

 Scheid and his friends began to get offers of gigs from the local bars.

-“Of course, we were too young to be there, but this was Chicago — they bend the rules in certain situations — so we were employees,” Scheid said.
+"Of course, we were too young to be there, but this was Chicago — they bend the rules in certain situations — so we were employees," Scheid grinned.

+As the drummer, Scheid had a unique perspective of the audiences listening to the music.

+"The band leader, he's up front and facing the band ... the guys were all reading their music but, as the drummer, I was sitting there looking at the crowd," Scheid recalled.
+"You see some of the dynamics between the couples out there."

 Scheid earned a degree in metallurgical engineering and started working for Union Carbide Corporation in 1951.
 He would spend 35 years with the company, heading up operations in the United States as well as Italy, Brazil and the Philippines and taking a break to serve for two years in the U.S. Air Force in Japan.
 He spent 10 years as a real estate agent in Colorado before retiring to Hesston in 2008.